 Being convicted of a federal crime will result in extremely harsh penalties that will have far-reaching effects throughout a person’s life.
-Prison sentences for federal crimes are generally much longer than state sentences.
-Also, most people convicted of a federal crime will be placed on supervised release or federal probation.
+Most people convicted of a federal crime will be placed on supervised release or federal probation.
 A felony conviction may result in the following:

 Federal drug charges are different from state charges.
 Federal drug cases may involve large conspiracies or importation of drugs into the country or a state.
 The US Attorney’s office is the agency that levels the charge against an individual.
 Typically, by the time the charges are filed, a significant investigation has already taken place.